ksumngs/HapLink.jl/docs/src/tutorial/1-install.md

 ### Add HapLink to a temporary environment and install

-Using the magic 🪄 of Julia's environments, we can do a "temp install" of the HapLink package to a temporary directory environment.
-Because this is a fresh install, though, it will trigger Comonicon to install the application to a brand-new isolated environment.
+Using the magic of Julia's environments, we can do a "temp install" of the HapLink package to a temporary directory environment.
+Because this is a fresh install, though, it will trigger an installation of the application to a brand-new isolated environment.

 ```bash